Tools for Space Alerts

 This directory contains scripts I’ve written which monitor space-related alerts online.
+The common code among the scripts was pulled together into the AlertGizmo module.
 These can be run manually or from crontabs. (see example below)

 To run these scripts from a crontab, first use ‘crontab -l’ to determine if you have one set up, and that the crontab command is installed.
 (If it isn’t installed, Linux packages such as cronie can perform modern cron functions.
 If on a small embedded Linux system, BusyBox or Toybox also provide a crontab command.)